-You don’t have to go far; your backyard will work just fine.
+You don’t have to go far; your backyard or the local park will work just fine.
 Fix some sandwiches or wraps for lunch and lay down a picnic mat or blanket in the yard.
 Eating outside is always a fun experience for kids.
 Even serving dinner on the patio is a big treat.

 Kids love getting dirty, right?
 Pick up some inexpensive flowers from a local nursery to beautify your yard.
 Get some kid size gardening tools and gloves, then help them plan where to plant their flowers.
 For added responsibility, let them care for their garden by watering regularly.
 I am NOT a gardener, so I usually go for sun-loving plants that don’t need a lot of water.
 Upcycling different containers to use as planters is fun, saves money, and is eco-friendly.